-Administrative civil penalty hearings for pesticide use violations are authorized by Food and Agricultural Code sections 12999.5, 15204, and 15204.5, and Business and Professions Code section 8617.
+Administrative pesticide penalty hearings are authorized by Food and Agricultural Code sections 12999.5, 15204, and 15204.5, and Business and Professions Code section 8617.
 The Notice of Proposed Action will identify the authorizing statute for the hearing.

 - The hearing will not be transcribed by a court reporter.
 If you wish, you may make your own arrangements to have a court reporter present at your expense. - You must notify the Commissioner five days before the hearing if you have arranged for a court reporter. - The Hearing Officer will administer an oath to all witnesses. - The Hearing Officer will keep any items submitted as evidence until the case is final and any appeal has been resolved. - The hearing process is informal and may vary at the Hearing Officer's discretion.